ray-97/polkaquery/README.md

 * **User Authentication & Rate Limiting:** For a publicly hosted API.
 * **Streaming Responses:** For a more interactive experience with the LLM.
 * **More Sophisticated Error Handling:** Allow the agent/LLM to retry failed tool calls or ask for user clarification.
+* **MCP server integration:** Integrate with the MCP server to allow Polkaquery to serve as a tool for other agents in the Polkadot ecosystem.
+A natural extension of this would be to allow Polkaquery to be used as a tool for other agents in the Polkadot ecosystem, such as those built with MCP.

 ## Future Enhancements (Code Refactoring)
 * **Prompt and tool initialization** As tooling support grow: shift loading of prompt and tools into a separate module to improve maintainability + rename tool definition directories to reflect their purpose (e.g., `subscan_tools/`).